sanni/cartreader/sd/README.md

 A8 00 00 MENU:  MBC5, size 2 = 128KB, ROM Block 0, RAM Block 0 (Ignored since SRAM is 000)
 71 04 00 GAME 1:  MBC3, size 4 = 512KB, SRAM 8KB, ROM Block 1, RAM Block 0
 48 94 04 GAME 2:  MBC2, size 2 = 128KB, SRAM MBC2, ROM Block 5, RAM Block 1

+#### NBAJAMTE.eep
+NBA Jam T.E.
+Rev 0 has faulty code that will erase the EEPROM when the cart is played on the console.
+Solution: Write the included save file to the cart.
+Play the cart on the console as normal.
+Create new saves as needed.
+When done playing, HOLD THE RESET BUTTON DOWN BEFORE TURNING THE CONSOLE OFF.